BBQ & Grilling Tips

 Below is our basic outline for BBQ.
 BBQ is cooking low and slow to allow the tougher cuts of meat to become tender and wonderful.
 It has a long history and is done in a variety ways, as long as the temperature is 'low and slow'.
 The below outline is for Pork Butt (pork Shoulder) but can be used as a rule of thumb for any large cuts.

-• 6-8 lb bone-in pork butt, shoulder or boston butt.
+• 6-8 lb. bone-in pork butt, shoulder or Boston butt.
 They are all t he same cut of meat.
 NOTE: Buy a dual digital thermometer, the Maverick ET-73 is excellent and they have newer models you can purchase.
-This will take all the guess work out of making perfect bbq.
+This will take all the guess work out of making perfect BBQ.

 • Buy nice lump charcoal, we like mesquite but they will all work nicely.